Modeling Stochastic Conditional Dynamics from Sparse Observations via Kernel-Stabilized Flow Matching: Additional Case Study Specific Results

 \textbf{Conditioning Mismatch Kernel}: The conditioning mismatch kernel $\alpha(w)$ plays a pivotal role in the objective introduced in Eq. (\ref{eq:conditionalgenerativeflowmatchingobjective}), which we duplicate here in its complete form.

 The selected form of this kernel dictates the degree of continuity expected \textit{a priori} in the observed joint vector fields $u_t(x,y)$ across $y \in \mathbb{R}^M$, introducing an inductive bias in the solution across this joint space, even if we only ever expect to evaluate the vector field in a conditional sense.
-In this work, we select $\alpha(w) = \exp(-\lVert w \rVert_2^2 /{2\sigma_y^2})$ with observation $w = y_1 - y_0$, where the degree of continuity in $u_t$ across the conditioning variable can be tailored through an appropriate selection of $\sigma_y$.
+In this work, we select the Squared Exponential (SE) kernel $\alpha(w) = \exp(-\lVert w \rVert_2^2 /{2\sigma_y^2})$ with observation $w = y_1 - y_0$, where the degree of continuity in $u_t$ across the conditioning variable can be tailored through an appropriate selection of $\sigma_y$.

-Previously, in Table \ref{tab:toy_problem_results}, we observed significantly improved performance with the introduction of this additional rebalancing -- which naturally raises questions as to its contribution in isolation.
-Figure \ref{fig:w2_pw} demonstrating that even by itself in the absence ot mini-batch OT, the introduction of $\alpha(w)$ is able to reliably equal or improve upon Wasserstein-2 target distribution error in comparison with COT-FM and CVFM.
+Previously, in Table \ref{tab:toy_problem_results}, we observed significantly improved performance with the introduction of this additional modulation -- which naturally raises questions as to its contribution in isolation.
+Figure \ref{fig:w2_pw} demonstrates that even by itself in the absence of mini-batch OT, the introduction of $\alpha(w)$ is able to reliably equal or improve upon Wasserstein-2 target distribution error in comparison with COT-FM and CVFM.
 Figure \ref{fig:w2_pw_beta} similarly shows an evaluation across $\eta$ values (the weighting in the optimal transport ground cost), highlighting the stability it introduces across all test cases relative to mini-batch OT solves with Eq. (\ref{eq:conditionalwasserstein}).
-In the \textit{8 Gaussian - 8 Gaussian} case, $\alpha(w)$ drastically outperforms COT-FM, with comparable performance in the other mappings, albeit without providing approximate OT within the conditioned vector fields.
+In the \textit{8 Gaussians -- 8 Gaussians} case, $\alpha(w)$ drastically outperforms COT-FM, with comparable performance in the other mappings, albeit without providing approximate OT within the conditioned vector fields.
 Due to this limitation, one might view $\alpha(w)$ in isolation as a reliable extension to conditional CFM.

+\textbf{Objective Target Variance}: One reason for the improved convergence of CVFM is the significantly lower variance of the training objective target in CVFM in comparison to similar existing methods such as COT-FM \cite{kerrigan_dynamic_2024, chemseddine_conditional_2024}.
+As discussed in Section \ref{sec:stabilizingtraining}, we measure this variance using the objective target variance (OTV):